singnet/dev-portal/docs/ai-consumers/registry.md

 The SingularityNET DApp is essentially a rich Registry explorer.
 It loads the Registry and generates UI for playing with the Services and Type Repositories registered in it.

 ## CLI Integration
 The SingularityNET CLI has all the tooling necessary to call any of the Registry methods.
-Please see the CLI documentation for details.
+Please see the[CLI documentation](http://snet-cli-docs.singularitynet.io/)